-Even with a successful transition and best-in-class project management, outsourced R&D partners might not perform as anticipated.
-A number of external factors can be at play, including cultural differences, connectivity and even those tricky time zones.
+Even with a successful transition and best-in-class project management, outsourced R&D partners might perform differently than anticipated.
+A number of external factors can be at play, including cultural differences, connectivity, and even those tricky time zones.
 That doesn’t mean R&D partners shouldn’t be held to performance standards; they usually can meet them and are often as dedicated and productive as an in-house team.

 To ensure an outsourced agency achieves desired productivity levels, their work performance should be evaluated during the partner acquisition stage and managed accordingly.
 A good ballpark figure is productivity in the top quarter percentile of an internal team’s ability, generally 75 to 100 percent.